kjhass/PublicKB/Blueprints/deploy-microsoft-sql-server-using-blueprint.md

     * [SQL Server 2016](//msdn.microsoft.com/en-us/library/ms143506%28v=sql.130%29.aspx)

 ### Exceptions
-This KB does not apply to [Managed Microsoft SQL Customers](//www.ctl.io/managed-services/ms-sql).
+This KB article does not apply to [Managed Microsoft SQL Customers](//www.ctl.io/managed-services/ms-sql).

 ### General Notes
-The following are quick tips/notes based on past experiences with customers leveraging this Blueprint.
+The following are quick tips/notes based on past experiences of customers leveraging this Blueprint.

 * It is not possible at the current time to install SQL to a drive other than C:\ via Blueprint.
 Customers can modify the SQL database, tempdb, log locations post install to other volumes using SQL tools
-* The fee's for Microsoft SQL server will be applied automatically to the customers invoice when using the public Blueprint.
-These fee's are available in the [Pricing Catalog](//www.ctl.io/pricing).
-If you are unsure what these fee's are please contact your account manager.
+* The fees for Microsoft SQL server will be applied automatically to the customer's invoice when using the public Blueprint.
+These fees are available in the [Pricing Catalog](//www.ctl.io/pricing).
+If you are unsure what these fees are please contact your account manager.
-* Licensing fee's are adjusted based on number of vCPU allocated to a virtual machine with a minimum of 4 vCPU license fees incurred.
-Customers billing will be modified as vCPU configurations change.
+* Licensing fees are adjusted based on number of vCPU allocated to a virtual machine with a minimum of 4 vCPU license fees incurred.
+Customer billing will be modified as vCPU configurations change.
 * Customers can **add features** to an existing SQL instance by running the Blueprint multiple times on the same server and only selecting the additional features required.
 * Customers can **add new** SQL instances by running the Blueprint multiple times on the same server.
 * Due to Microsoft's licensing constraints, changing the version/edition is not possible.
 Customers who want to change this must create a new server and SQL instance with the version/edition desired and migrate their data.